 Why is Moreau's Chablis so sought after?

 Christian Moreau is the largest holder of Grand Cru property in Chablis.
-The soil is rich with clay and fossilized shells.
+The soil is rich in clay and fossilized shells.
 The wine is a chameleon.
 You can dress it up with a rich piece of fish, like grilled salmon, or dress it down with a crisp salad.

 No wonder Wine Spectator has singled out Domaine Christian Moreau as "one of the best sources of Chablis in the region."